Seek Returns logo

 Min

-AEG vs. WTW: A comparison of their P/B Ratio against their respective Insurance - Diversified and Insurance - Brokers industry benchmarks.
+AEG vs. WTW: A comparison of their Price-to-Book Ratio (MRQ) against the Insurance industry benchmark.

 Valuation at a Glance